dictu-lang/Dictu/README.md

 ```
 *Comments*
 ```
-//This is a single line comment
+// This is a single line comment

 /*
 this